Onewquant/onew.github.io/_pages/about.md

 ### Philosophy

-to understand the truth with data-driven analysis,
+To understand the truth with data-driven analysis.
-to explore the data world with creative thinking and right value,
+To explore the data world with creative thinking and right value.
-to share the results in understandable language,
+To share the results in understandable language.

-and ultimately to make world better place through these works.
+Ultimately to make world better place through these works.

 ---